dortania/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 * MacBookPro8,1 and older
 * MacPro5,1 and older

-Note: Native BRCM20702 and BRCM20703 are still fully support by OpenCore Legacy Patcher
+Note: Native BRCM20702 and BRCM20703 are still fully supported by OpenCore Legacy Patcher

 ::: details Dropped Firmwares